dipdowel/graph1_wasm_demo/web-files/docs/content013.md

 As of December 2025, there are two variants available:
 - `EmbeddedFonts::MatriksUaxactun` — Regular (proportional) variant
 - `EmbeddedFonts::MatriksUaxactunMono` — Monospaced variant
-- Fonts contain 225 characters, so most EU-languages can be rendered.
+- Fonts contain 225 characters, so most European languages can be rendered.
 - The demo above uses both of the fonts: the regular one for the title scroller, and the monospaced one for the terminal-like text.

 ### 2. C&C Red Alert fonts
 - `EmbeddedFonts::CCRedAlertInet` — INET variant
 - `EmbeddedFonts::CCRedAlertLan` — LAN variant
-- Created by [N3tRunn3r](https://forums.cncnet.org/topic/78-the-red-alert-fonts/) in 2008 after pixel fonts from the classic RTS game Command & Conquer: Red Alert.
+- Created by [N3tRunn3r](https://forums.cncnet.org/topic/78-the-red-alert-fonts/) in 2008, inspired by the pixel fonts from the classic RTS game Command & Conquer: Red Alert.

 ---